Removal In Boston

 - You struggle to open your mouth

-When wisdom teeth become infected, the surrounding area becomes inflamed as the body’s immune system activates and converges on the region.
-The swelling is designed to protect the surrounding tissue and kill off the infection, but it often makes the experience of an infected wisdom tooth even more painful.
+When wisdom teeth become infected, the surrounding area becomes inflamed as the body’s immune system activates in the area.
+The swelling is designed to protect the surrounding tissue and kill off the infection, but it often causes pain.
 It’s not uncommon for the infected site to exude pus, leaving a foul taste in your mouth.
 It may also be painful and difficult for you to open your jaw because of the extent of swelling around the gum and surrounding jaw muscles.

 If you have an infection, you need to visit the dentist.
-The dentist will give you antibiotics to help reduce the infection – something that is often necessary before extraction can take place.
+The dentist may give you antibiotics to help reduce the infection – something that is often necessary before wisdom tooth removal.